Bragard Inc. Washing & Care Info

 EXTREME caution should be exercised when using bleach.
 Small doses only may be beneficial.
 Large doses may drastically reduce the life of the article.
 And never use vinegar (strong acetic acid).

-BRAGARD jackets may be washed at up to 60C / 140F.
+BRAGARD INC. jackets may be washed at up to 60C / 140F.
 Follow the specific instructions mentioned on the label since fabrics can be 100% cotton or blend cotton/polyester.
 Laundry net bags are recommended for jackets with snap/metallic buttons.

 Dry cleaning possible, any solvent may be used in moderation.